imazen/resizer/readme.md

 #### Manual cropping

 * **crop=(x1,y1,x2,y2)** – Crop the image to the specified rectangle on the source image.
 You can use negative coordinates to specify bottom-right relative locations.
-* **cropxunits** The width the x1 and x2 coordinates are relative, e.g., use '100' to make x1 and x2 percentages.
+* **cropxunits** The width which the x1 and x2 coordinates are relative to, e.g., use '100' to make x1 and x2 percentages.
 Useful when you don't know the original image size.
-* **cropyunits** The height the y1 and y2 coordinates are relative, e.g., use '100' to make y1 and y2 percentages.
+* **cropyunits** The height which the y1 and y2 coordinates are relative to, e.g., use '100' to make y1 and y2 percentages.
 Useful when you don't know the original image size.

 #### Sizing (and padding, autocropping, carving and stretching)